Judy Greer: 2019–2022

 That same year, Greer played supporting roles in two miniseries, The Thing About Pam and The First Lady, receiving praise for both performances.
 In The Thing About Pam, Greer portrayed the real-life Leah Askey, the Lincoln County prosecutor who tried Russ Faria twice for the murder of his wife, Betsy, which was actually committed by neighbor Pam Hupp (Renée Zellweger).
 Liam Matthews of TVGuide felt that Greer "perfectly played [Askey] with spiteful ineptitude," whereas Gwen Ihnat of The A.V.
 Club described Greer's performance as "uncharacteristically wily [...] refusing to admit that she may have fingered the wrong guy and crafting any number of implausible theories to make that accusation stick.
 The series garnered strong ratings for NBC, and Greer received a Hollywood Critics Association award nomination for Best Supporting Actress in a Broadcast Network or Cable Limited Series.
-In Showtime's The First Lady, Greer replaced Pamela Adlon as Nancy Howe, the personal confident of First Lady Betty Ford (Michelle Pfeiffer).
+In Showtime's The First Lady, Greer replaced Pamela Adlon as Nancy Howe, the personal confidant of First Lady Betty Ford (Michelle Pfeiffer).
 While the series received mixed reviews, Meghan O'Keefe published an article on Decider asserting that Greer "[almost] single-handedly" saved the series, further stating that "Greer might be the only actor in the whole cast who is able to make the didactic, obvious dialogue sound natural and fun."

-2022–present

-Greer starred in the Hulu comedy series Reboot (2022), replacing Leslie Bibb as Bree Marie Jensen, a former sitcom actress who subsequently reprises her role when the series gets rebooted.
-The series premiered to positive reviews, with Greer receiving considerable praise for her performance.
-Tom Long of The Detroit News remarked that "All the actors are in fine form but Greer still manages to stand out, building a Bree that’s self-involved and silly but still a bit sexy and warm."
-Carrie Wittmer of Uproxx commented on how Greer was given the opportunity to play a substantial leading role as opposed to an insignificant supporting role, writing "While Greer’s all-consuming warmth and vitality give even the dullest [...] movie a lifeline, Greer is consistently underused, with roles that barely scratch the surface of what she’s capable of or roles that almost do but not quite [...]
+Also in 2022, Greer starred in the Hulu comedy series Reboot as Bree Marie Jensen, a former sitcom actress who subsequently reprises her role when the series gets rebooted.
+The series premiered to positive reviews, with Greer receiving high praise for her performance.
+Tom Long of The Detroit News remarked that "All the actors are in fine form, but Greer still manages to stand out, building a Bree that's self-involved and silly but still a bit sexy and warm."
+Carrie Wittmer of Uproxx commented on how Greer was given the opportunity to play a substantial leading role as opposed to an insignificant supporting role, writing "While Greer's all-consuming warmth and vitality give even the dullest [...] movie a lifeline, Greer is consistently underused, with roles that barely scratch the surface of what she's capable of or roles that almost do but not quite [...]
 As Bree Marie Jensen, Greer is doing what she does best: being both confident and anxious, fast-talking in her signature high, comforting voice, and bouncing off her co-stars."

-Greer will star in the sports drama film Flint Strong.
-She also joined the cast of the HBO miniseries White House Plumbers, which depicts the Watergate scandal.
-Greer was cast as Fran Liddy, the wife of G. Gordon Liddy (Justin Theroux).
+The series was canceled after one season.